steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

             The UI CameraControls need to be set based on the dimensions of the model.
         Camera position now is always based on the loaded Camera DTO.
             Support needs to be added to set a camera position for a brand new model (for which no Camera DTO exists).

+    Transform Control
+        This would allow the model to be positioned instead of the camera to set up the scene with much more control.

     Progress Indicator
     OrbitControls versus Trackball